music-assistant/SoundcloudPy/README.md

 * Own account details
 * User public details
-* Own followers
+* Own following
+* Who to follow
 * Last tracks reproduced info
 * User profiles from tracks likes
 * Track details
 * Tracks liked
-* Like a track
-* Unlike a track
-* Repost a track
+* Tracks by genre recent
+* Tracks by genre popular
-* Unrepost a track
+* Popular track from user
 * Own playlists
 * Playlists details
-* Create a playlist
-* Delete a playlist
+* Playlists by genre
+* Playlists from user
 * Recommended tracks of a track
-* Strem URL's of a track (you can use it to reproduce the audio in VLC for example)
+* Stream URL's of a track (you can use it to reproduce the audio in VLC for example)
 * Comments of a track
 * Get mixed selection of playlists
-* Get related artists
-* Get unread conversations
+* Search
+* Subscribe feed
+* Albums from user
+* All feed from user

 ## DISCLAIMER